Toddlers are mesmerizing and entranced by sounds of a pounding

 worry about "pictures" because for the

-child much of scribbling is not visual.
+child much of scribbling is pre-visual.

-It is more about sound, motion, and action
+It is more about sound, motion, and action.

 |